apigee/apigee-templater/README.md

 You can also build and deploy the service to [Cloud Run](https://cloud.google.com/run) by clicking here:

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

-## Extending and usage in code

-The project is designed to be extensible.
-All templating and proxy generation is done in Typescript/Javascript plugins, which can be extended or replaced based on the templating requirements.

 ### Usage with Typescript/Javascript
 First install and import into your project.